The nearest town is the charming and vibrant Victoria Falls.

 The possession and/or use of narcotics and any other recreational drugs is illegal.
 Volunteers suspected of breaking this law will be removed from the programme and sent home.
 If you take any form of prescribed drugs, please carry a note from your doctor with you stating the relevant information.

-Volunteer students are permitted to drink alcohol at Camp Nakavango, provided the use of alcohol does not result in any unacceptable behaviour.
+Volunteers are permitted to drink alcohol at Camp Nakavango, provided the use of alcohol does not result in any unacceptable behaviour.
 Alcohol may not be consumed during working hours, or within two hours before a scheduled activity.
-Should a student be found to be drinking alcohol outside of the appropriate times, the student will be removed from the programme for the rest of the day and be required to remain at camp.
-Should alcohol consumption result in any form of unacceptable behaviour, the student/s will undergo a disciplinary procedure, and as a result be removed from the programme and sent home.
+Should a volunteer be found to be drinking alcohol outside of the appropriate times, he/she will be removed from the programme for the rest of the day and be required to remain at camp.
+Should alcohol consumption result in any form of unacceptable behaviour, the volunteer/s will undergo a disciplinary procedure, and as a result be removed from the programme and sent home.

 Use of company assets

-Students may only make use of company equipment with the consent of, and under the direct supervision of the co-ordinator or facility manager, and are to use the equipment with care.
+Volunteers may only make use of company equipment with the consent of, and under the direct supervision of the co-ordinator or operations manager, and are to use the equipment with care.
 Any concerns or faults regarding any equipment should be reported immediately to your co-ordinator.

 Health and safety